-3.1 This test system has advantages in certain respects over the use of static loading systems in the measurement of glass and glass-ceramics:
+3.1 This test system has advantages in certain respects over the use of static loading systems in the measurement of ceramic whitewares.

 3.1.1 Only minute stresses are applied to the specimen, thus minimizing the possibility of fracture.